kiriiri/Akan-name/README.md

 # Akan Name App

-This project displays the Ghana names assigned to children based on the day they were born,month year and gender, 26/03/2020
+This project displays the Ghana names assigned to children based on the day they were born,month, year and gender, 26/03/2020

 By Stacy Kiriiri

 ## Description

-This project allows the user interacting with it to know their Ghana names simply by filling in a form with their personal details such as their birthday date,month,year and their gender.
+This project allows the user interacting with it to know their Ghana names(AkanNames)simply by filling in a form with their personal details such as their birthday date,month,year and their gender.

 ## Setup/Installation Requirements

+1.Ensure you have good Internet connection.
-1.clone the website from the repository
+2.Clone the website from the repository.
-2.view the website in your computer
+3.View the website in your computer.

 ## Known Bugs